davepeng-0503/dave-bot/README.md

-# AI Developer Assistant
+# AI Developer Assistant & Scraper Bots

-This repository contains an AI-powered developer assistant tool designed to automate and assist with parts of the software development lifecycle.
-The tool is built in Python and leverages Google's Gemini models via the `pydantic-ai` library to understand and manipulate code within a git repository.
+This repository contains an AI-powered developer assistant tool and a collection of scraper bots designed to automate and assist with parts of the software development lifecycle and data collection.
+The tools are built in Python and leverage Google's Gemini models via the `pydantic-ai` library to understand and manipulate code within a git repository.

 A key feature of the Code agent is an **interactive, browser-based UI** for reviewing and approving the AI's proposed plan before any action is taken, ensuring you are always in control.